Oldies: 21st century

-Other oldies radio stations
+Oldies stations

-The oldies format remains one of the most popular formats on radio in markets where it is still active.
-Some of the most successful major-market oldies stations today really lean towards the Classic Hits format and include KRTH "K-Earth 101" in Los Angeles, XHPRS-FM "105.7 the Walrus" in Tijuana-San Diego, KOLA 99.9 in Riverside-San Bernardino, KYNO in Fresno, California, 98.1 WOGL in Philadelphia, WMJI "Majic 105.7" in Cleveland, and KLUV in Dallas.
-WLS-FM in Chicago, however is similar to the way oldies stations sounded several years back.
-They still play one or two pre-1964 songs an hour during the day and as many as 4 an hour at night.
-However, to illustrate the continued decline in the format, San Francisco's KFRC moved toward Classic Hits in 2005 and dropped this format entirely in 2006 in favor of the Rhythmic AC "MOViN" format which left most of Northern California without an oldies station until the debut of KCCL (K-Hits 92.1) in Sacramento in January 2007.
-(However, KFRC had already evolved its format and positioning to classic hits at the time it changed to "Movin".)
+The Oldies format remains one of the most popular formats on radio in markets where it is still active.
+Some of the most successful major-market Oldies stations today include KRTH "K-Earth 101" in Los Angeles, XHPRS-FM "105.7 the Walrus" in Tijuana-San Diego, KOLA 99.9 in Riverside-San Bernardino KYNO in Fresno, California, 98.1 WOGL in Philadelphia, WMJI "Majic 105.7" in Cleveland, and KSPF in Dallas.
+WLS-FM in Chicago, however, is similar to the way Oldies stations sounded several years back, still playing one or two pre-1964 songs an hour during the day and as many as four an hour at night.
+However, to illustrate the continued decline in the format, San Francisco's KFRC moved toward Classic Hits in 2005 and dropped this format entirely in 2006 in favor of the Rhythmic AC "MOViN" format, which left most of Northern California without an oldies station until the debut of KCCL (K-Hits 92.1) in Sacramento in January 2007.
+However, KFRC had already evolved its format and positioning to classic hits at the time it changed to "Movin".
 But KFRC was not gone for long.
 On May 17, 2007, with Free FM hot talk format failing on 106.9 KIFR CBS relaunched KFRC with a rock leaning classic hits format on 106.9.
 But KFRC was not back for long either.
 On October 27, 2008, 106.9 KFRC FM became an all news 740 KCBS AM simulcast.
 KFRC now only airs on 106.9 FM HD-2 and online at KFRC.com.
 But KFRC came back again.
-On January 1, 2009, KFRC returned on the radio at 1550 AM, as true oldies.
+On January 1, 2009, KFRC returned on the radio at 1550 AM, as true Oldies.

-KZQZ, which aired in St. Louis, Missouri and began playing oldies in March 2008, held onto the traditional oldies format, playing a wide variety of top 40 Billboard hits from the 1950s, 1960s, and early 1970s, until the FCC forced the station off the air in 2020.
-Non-commercial WXRB, 95.1 FM in Dudley, Massachusetts (one of the first non-commercial all-oldies stations in North America) began playing Golden Oldies on March 6, 2005, at 1:00pm, focusing on the years 1954 through 1979.
+KZQZ, which aired in St. Louis, and began playing Oldies in March 2008, held onto the traditional Oldies format, playing a wide variety of top 40 Billboard hits from the 1950s, 1960s, and early 1970s, until the FCC forced the station off the air in 2020.
+Non-commercial WXRB, 95.1 FM in Dudley, Massachusetts (one of the first non-commercial all-Oldies stations in North America) began playing Golden Oldies on March 6, 2005, at 1:00pm, focusing on the years 1954 through 1979.

-On August 27, 2009, Grand Rapids, Michigan station WGVU became the first public radio station to feature an all-oldies format.
+On August 27, 2009, Grand Rapids, Michigan station WGVU became the first public radio station to feature an all-Oldies format.
 The format has since been imitated by other public radio stations; for example, WCNY-FM in Syracuse, New York has begun broadcasting a personality-based oldies format on its HD Radio digital subchannel.